-Camosun College requires mandatory attendance for the first class meeting of each course.
-If you do not attend, and do not provide your instructor with a reasonable explanation in advance, you will be removed from the course and the space offered to the next waitlisted student.
+The Kinesiology Department requires mandatory attendance for the first class meeting of each Kinesiology (KIN) course.
+If you do not attend, and do not contact your instructor to provide a reasonable explanation in advance, you will be removed from the course and the space offered to the next waitlisted student.